Toenail infections are common. If you have one, your toenail changes colour and it can be uncomfortable, but there are many ways of treating it.

 A toenail infection occurs when bacteria or a fungus grows on or under your nail.

-- your nail becomes thicker
+- the nail gets thicker

 If you have diabetes, it is important to see your doctor as soon as symptoms appear.
 A toenail infection can cause complications.